ARNOLDT20/Viper/README.md

 ```

 ## Deployment
-This repository can be deployed to common Node.js hosts (Heroku, Railway, Render, etc.).
+This repository can be deployed to common Node.js hosts (Heroku, etc.).
 When deploying, make sure required environment variables and `ffmpeg` are available on the host.

 ## Contributing
 Contributions are welcome.
 Please open issues or pull requests with clear descriptions and tests where appropriate.